-Certain data is required by the awarding bodies in order to make the examination entries, including name, date of birth, gender.
+Certain data is required by the awarding bodies in order to make the examination entries.
+CMA will provide relevant personal data including name, date of birth, gender to the awarding bodies for the purpose of examining and awarding qualifications.
 This is supplied to the awarding bodies within the terms of the General Data Protection Regulation, the Data Protection Act 2018 and the Freedom of Information Act 2000.